-Finally, in this study we have taken a descriptive, quantitative approach to understanding changes in researchers publishing and citing behaviour over time.
-We rely solely on large-scale bibliometric data, and have not conducted any statistical modelling (e.g. to test for the interrelation between various factors that may influence publishing or citing rates) nor attempted to qualify these findings through other more qualitative methods (e.g. surveys, interviews with researchers, librarians and other stakeholders) that would be needed to understand the exact underlying mechanisms driving these changes.
-It is particularly interesting, that we were able to detect a strong contradiction between self-reported data and bibliometric data on the effect of DEAL on publishing and citing.
-So, we encourage such follow-up studies, particularly those that use a multi-method approach to explore researchers' knowledge of Elsevier access restrictions, its effect on their day-to-day research activities, and their associated motivations for publishing (or not publishing) in Elsevier journals in future.
+Finally, in this study, we have taken a descriptive, quantitative approach to understanding changes in researchers' publishing and citing behavior over time.
+We rely solely on large-scale bibliometric data, and have neither conducted any statistical modeling (e.g., to test for the interrelation between various factors that may influence publishing or citing rates) nor attempted to qualify these findings through other more qualitative methods (e.g., surveys, or interviews with researchers, librarians, and other stakeholders) that would be needed to understand the exact underlying mechanisms driving these changes.
+Authors' publishing choices are surely much more complex than what we provide as possible explanations for the bibliometric observations in this study (cf. Biesenbender & Peters, 2022; Fraser, Mayr, & Peters, 2022).
+It is particularly interesting that we were able to detect a strong contradiction between self-reported data and bibliometric data on the effect of DEAL on publishing and citing.
+So, we encourage such follow-up studies, particularly those that use a multimethod approach, to explore researchers' knowledge of Elsevier's access restrictions, their effect on their day-to-day research activities, and their associated motivations for publishing (or not publishing) in Elsevier journals in the future.